-The Chair will provide leadership and direction to the board of Trustees and enable the Board to fulfill their responsibilities for the overall governance and strategic direction of the organisation.
+• Provide leadership and direction to the board of Trustees and enable the Board to fulfil their responsibilities for the overall governance and strategic direction of the organisation.

-They will also work closely with our Manager, helping them achieve the aims of the organisation; and to optimise the relationship between the board of Trustees and the staff.
+• Work in partnership with the chief executive, senior staff members and support the employees, helping them achieve the aims of the organisation; and to optimise the relationship between the board of Trustees and the staff.

-Additionally they will facilitate the board of trustees in stimulating excellent, well-rounded and carefully considered strategic decision-making.
+• Facilitate the Board of Trustees in stimulating excellent, well-rounded and carefully considered strategic decision-making.

 - Commitment to the charity’s objects, aims and values and willingness to devote time to carry out responsibilities.